ouluntietoteekkarit/otit.fi/README.md

 Website for Oulun Tietoteekkarit ry (University of Oulu CSE student guild)

-Made with the [hugo static site generator](https://gohugo.io/) and a slightly modified version of the [hugo Mainroad theme](https://themes.gohugo.io/mainroad/).
+Made with the [Hugo static site generator](https://gohugo.io/) and a slightly modified version of the [Hugo Mainroad theme](https://themes.gohugo.io/mainroad/).

 Found at https://otit.fi